Outreach sprawls to forty sequences fast.

 Paying for Outreach seats while reps still work out of their inbox

-Revenue Institute audits your current sequence library, maps it to your actual buyer personas and sales stages, rebuilds the governance model so only approved sequences reach prospects, and wires the Outreach-to-CRM sync so activity data lands where your managers actually look.
+Revenue Institute audits your current sequence library, maps it to your buyer personas and sales stages, rebuilds the governance model so only approved sequences reach prospects, and wires the Outreach-to-CRM sync so activity data lands where your managers actually look.
 We also configure Kaia call intelligence and the AI-assisted email features where they add signal rather than noise.
 The result is a platform your reps trust because it makes their day easier, not harder.

 What we build inside your Outreach instance